Connecticut Tobacco Laws

 Tobacco Sales and Youth Access:

-- The legal age for purchase of tobacco products is eighteen.
+- The legal age for purchase of tobacco products is 21 years.

 - Tobacco products include chewing tobacco, snuff, and smoking tobacco.

-- Minors (under the age of 18) who illegally purchase tobacco products, falsely claim to be over eighteen years of age, or possess tobacco in any form in any public place can be fined $50 for the first offense and $100 for subsequent offenses.
+- Individuals under the age of 21 years who illegally purchase tobacco products, falsely claim to be over 21 years of age, or possess tobacco in any form in any public place can be fined $50 for the first offense and $100 for subsequent offenses.
 "Public place" means any area that is used or held out for use by the public whether owned or operated by public or private interests.

 - Anyone delivering tobacco to a minor can be fined up to $200 for the first offense and up to $350 for a subsequent offense within 18 months.